-In 2020, Adif AV carried out 207 environmental review reports, including 18 environmental adjustment reports, in accordance with prevailing environmental legislation.
+In 2020, Adif AV carried out 207 environmental review reports in relation to the environmental management of its projects, including 18 environmental adjustment reports in accordance with prevailing environmental legislation.

 In relation to the environmental management of its construction projects, in 2020 Adif AV drew up a total of 190 environmental monitoring reports on projects not subject to an EIS and 412 periodic regulatory reports on environmental monitoring of construction projects subject to an EIS.